 - Protected as part of the Manaslu Conservation Area, rich in biodiversity.

-Annapurna Circuit Trek is Nepal’s most famous trek, known for its incredible diversity.
+Annapurna Circuit is one of Nepal’s longest running commercial trekking routes and remains widely accessible to independent and guided trekkers.
 The route starts in subtropical Dharapani, passes through lush green valleys and climbs to the arid, windswept landscapes of the Mustang region.
 The highlight is crossing the Thorong La Pass (5,416m), the highest point of the trek.

-- Marvel at Annapurna and Dhaulagiri peaks, explore culturally vibrant villages like Manang and enjoy side trips to places like Tilicho Lake or Poon Hill.
+- You’ll see the massive Annapurna and Dhaulagiri peaks, explore lively villages like Manang, and can take side trips to spots like Tilicho Lake or Poon Hill.

 - The descent through the Kali Gandaki Gorge, the world’s deepest gorge, is equally mesmerizing.